bischoffdev/property-aggregator/README.md

 Especially when using environment properties, they can be quite large and not all of them may be relevant for your application.
-It is possible to add a filter in this case to filter out all property keys that are not required.
+It is possible to add a filter in this case to remove all properties whose keys are not required.

 ```
 List<String> filteredKeys =